The only animal science degree in New Zealand

 This degree has a distinct New Zealand flavour and is equivalent to international animal science programmes.
-This allows you to study part of your programme overseas.

 Massey has a number of internationally recognised animal-based research centres including: AL Rae Genetics Centre, Animal Welfare Science and Bioethics Centre, Centre for Feline Nutrition, Equine Parentage Genetic Services Centre, Equine Research Centre, International Sheep Research Centre, Monogastric Research Centre and the Working Dog Centre.
-These centres are used to enhance the learning experience throughout the degree.

 As a Massey University animal science student, you will benefit from our internationally recognised capability and leadership in these areas.

 Practical components of the programme are taught on site at our sheep, beef and dairy farms and at our feline and canine facilities and state of the art teaching laboratories.

 Careers and further study

 The Bachelor of Animal Science will provide you the expertise you require for the careers of the future.
 You will be qualified for technical, advocacy and management roles across the production animal, equine and companion animal science industries.

 - technical/managerial roles both domestically and overseas in a wide range of animal and primary production industries

 - laboratory roles in nutrition, meat science and animal health